As S-S-Simon Rattle formally takes over the LSO, his latest media love-in reminded me of Harry and Paul’s fine departure in their Scousers series:

 Similarly, John Murton:

 I always interpreted this as a sign of humility towards the music they were performing, perhaps even in some quasi-sacred rite of ceremonially placing the score at the centre of the act of performance.

 … among [conductors] it is becoming something of a point of honour to perform without a score.

 The practice caught on from Toscanini.
-Furtwängler, Karajan (sorry), Böhm, Bernstein, Barbirolli… Of all conductors I would expect to dispense with the score, it would be Rozhdestvensky—he’s so spontaneous and direct.
-But apparently he always has it in front of him, and it’s electrifying anyway.
+Furtwängler, Celibidache, Karajan (sorry), Böhm, Bernstein, Barbirolli… Of all conductors I would expect to dispense with the score, it would be Rozhdestvensky—he was so spontaneous and direct.
+But apparently he always had the score in front of him, and the result was electrifying anyway.

 The focal position of the score reminds us all that we’re here not so much to celebrate an incandescent moment of communication between musicians, as to reinforce the hegemony of a dead composer.
 During the “performance” the audience may even consolidate this by occasionally resorting to the printed programme.

 I just find it distracting, and a sad limitation to the potential for the direct engagement that should be intrinsic to any kind of performance.

 Just a few instances.
 Foremost is the magical Carlos Kleiber conducting Brahms 2 in 1991, with an unrepentantly all-male Vienna Phil.
 With 1st and 2nd violins seated opposite, here (exceptionally) he encouraged the 1st violins to use free bowing.
 Alas, it’s elusive on YouTube, but you can, and must, find it here.
 In the words of a Classic FM presenter, “It doesn’t get much better than that—or does it?
 Give us a call.”